Helping users save time finding recipes with AI tailored to their preferences and health needs.

 When testing the usability for swiping the ingredients, I had tasks asking participants to interact with the it.
 However, I realized that in doing so, I am telling them that the element is interactable before they’re able to make their own observations.

-So to improve upon this, I asked participants to express their thoughts on the screen and their expectations before taking any actions.
+So to improve upon this, I asked participants to express their thoughts and expectations before giving any tasks.
 This provided more accurate results on user expectations and the intuitiveness of the interactable elements.